Burrito!

 $ ./burrito.x86_64

-It is likely that the burrito window launched in the wrong place.
-Testing has shown that this occurs, but fixing it automatically has proven difficult.
+If you have a mutli-monitor setup it is possible that the Burrito window launched on the wrong monitor.
 If you are using Gnome (Ubuntu, Pop!_OS, etc) all you have to do is hold down the super/windows key and then click and drag the Burrito window into place.
-Once it is there, it will stay there.
+Once it is in the correct position, it will stay there until it is closed.

 Just like that, you now have an overlay.
 You can now load a marker file to use in your game.
 If you are feeling creative, you can also use the marker editor to make your own marker files.